olliw42/mLRS-docu/docs/CRSF.md

 - SERIALx_OPTIONS = 0
 - SERIALx_PROTOCOL = 23

+Notes:
-Note: 'x' refers to the serial port of your flight controller
+- 'x' refers to the serial port of your flight controller
+- If these settings do not work, more details are available on the [ArduPilot Systems](docs/ARDUPILOT.md) page

 ## mLRS Rx Module Setup